epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTScalarArray
+NTScalarArray
 ----------------------------

-NTScalarArray is the EPICS V4 Normative Type that describes an array of values, plus metadata.
+NTScalarArray is the EPICS |_| 7 Normative Type that describes an array of values, plus metadata.
 All the elements of the array of the same scalar type.